Manuelfreijomil/freijomil-m-basd-2021-class-4/README.md

 6 exercises :
-    1-variables and operators
+    - variables and operators
-    2- strings
+    - strings
-    3- arrays
+    - arrays
-    4- if-else
+    - if-else
-    5- for
+    - for
-    6- functions
+    - functions

 Author